 - Administration: Intravenous (IV).

-- Vaccination Required; Meningococcal vaccination is required before starting treatment due to the increased risk of meningococcal infection.
+- Vaccination Required: Meningococcal vaccination is required before treatment because of the risk of serious meningococcal infection.

 Ravulizumab (Ultomiris)